K-Syder/ulims-json-schemas/sroot/zdemo/pattern9/readme.md

 the children.
 The slower child and slow top should fall behind the current version.

+## How to change releases

+The empty schema readme documents how to alter a particular schema and build the latest version.
+This readme assumes those basics are understood.

+1. **npm run test** to confirm all existing files pass minimum requirements.

+2. Edit current file

+   * **$id** change the version on the end of the line

+   * Make other changes to schema

+3. **npm run build-modified** will (via git diff) detect changes, build a JSON file and redirect soft links to it

+4. **npm run test** to confirm new schema release passes minimum requirements and compatibility checks.

+### Compatibility enforcement

+There are some changes to schema files which require major, minor or point releases to pass checks.
+This section documents them.

+#### Bypassing before release 1.0.0

+A simple way to bypass is to delete all files on disk before the schema release being worked on.
+The build will update the soft links so test passes again.

+#### Required values (major release required)

+Schema properties are not required by default.
+Changing a property to required **MUST** be a major release.
+Faster schema demonstrates that in version 1.0.0

 ## Changes

 * **0.0.1** - First point release of pattern 9 schemas where all